-You really need a business plan for you own guidance, even if external funding is not a requirement.
+You need a business plan to guide you even if you aren’t seeking external funding.
 As a starting point, you can get free downloads of sample business plans from the Internet, and there are thousands of customized samples for sale highlighting every business area.

-So what if you know that you simply aren’t a good writer, or don’t have the time or patience to write?
+So what if you know you aren’t a great writer or don’t have the time or patience to write?
 No problem.
-That’s why they invented consultants and came up with the concept that you can pay someone else to do it for you.
-In the grand scheme of things, it’s a small price to pay for a successful business, or for that $1M investment you expect the plan to entice.
+That’s why they invented consultants and came up with the concept that you can pay someone else to prepare it.
+In the grand scheme, it’s a small price to pay for a successful business or the million-dollar investment you hope the plan will attract.

-The tougher case is where you really don’t understand the business you are about to enter, so you don’t know what to write.
-This is a recipe for failure that most investors and professionals can quickly see, so no investment will be forthcoming, and your startup will likely wither and die.
+The stricter case is where you don’t fully understand the business you are about to enter, so you don’t know what to write.
+This is a recipe for failure that most investors and professionals can quickly see so that no investment will be forthcoming, and your startup will likely wither and die.

-My advice here is to swallow your pride, and find a partner or give it away to someone who has the “domain knowledge” and the business experience to get you going.
-Your idea may be right, but dead right is not very satisfying to anyone.
+My advice here is to swallow your pride and find a partner or give it away to someone who has the domain knowledge and business expertise to launch it.
+Your idea may be great, but it’s worthless if you can’t get it off the ground.

 Keep in mind that thoroughness and clarity of the plan are factors that will play critical roles in successfully financing, starting, and operating your business.
 A great business plan is one that your team can learn from, attracts investors, and will guarantee your species a future.
 With no plan, I hope you have unlimited personal funds or at least a rich uncle!